 Additionally, you’ve gained considerable on-the-job experience as you’ve helped your organization navigate through and remain current with the complexities of our dynamic industry.

 The FIP credential is sure to elevate your profile as a privacy professional, opening doors to new opportunities such as advisory board consideration, public speaking requests and more.

 Here’s some more good news.
 Whether or not you plan to apply to become a FIP, we’re offering individuals with at least one IAPP certification a discount that will reduce the price of any future exam by $175—from $550 to $375.
 Perhaps even better, once you have two credentials, there are no additional fees required to be recognized as a Fellow of Information Privacy.

-Check out our inaugural class of FIP recipients, and get to know the esteemed group of privacy pros you could be joining.
+Check out our esteemed class of FIP recipients, and get to know this elite group of privacy pros you could be joining.

 - Complete the FIP application form, including a personal statement of how your experience and expertise qualifies you to be a FIP.

 - After your application has been completed, and all letters of recommendation have been submitted, please allow 4 weeks for the Certification Team to review and process your application.